Yankees vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and the New York Yankees square off against Kyle Tucker and the Houston Astros on Thursday at 7:15 PM ET.
+Luis Severino will attempt to slow down Kyle Tucker and the Houston Astros when they take on his New York Yankees on Friday at 7:05 PM ET.

-The Yankees have been listed as -110 moneyline favorites for this matchup with the Astros (-110).
-The total is 9 runs for this game (with -110 odds to go over and -110 odds on the under).
+The Astros are -145 moneyline favorites in this matchup with the Yankees (+120).
+The total is 9 runs for the contest.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.